Choosing a university course

 When choosing a subject area, think about what you enjoy and what you’re already studying.
 You’ll read and write about your subject area and be lectured on it nearly every day of your degree, so you need to pick one you’ll be happy to immerse yourself in.

 When applying to university, it’s good to stick to one area of study within the subject you’ve chosen.
 This will make it easier to write a UCAS personal statement and is generally a better idea than trying to show an interest in a number of different areas.

 To help you choose a subject area, think about what you might want to do in the future (however, choosing a course purely based on career prospects isn’t advisable).

-- Most graduate jobs don’t require a particular degree
+- Most graduate jobs don’t need a particular degree

-- In some industries, a more specific degree may be preferable, e.g. for a career in accounting it would be useful to have an accounting and finance degree
+- In some industries, a more specific degree may be preferable, e.g. for a career in accounting it'd be useful to have an accounting and finance degree

 - Other graduate jobs will ask for a specific degree subject such as nursing, physiotherapy or medicine